LLNL/protlib-designer/README.md

 ## License

-`protlib-designer` is distributed under the terms of the MIT license.
+`protlib-designer` is released under an MIT license.
+For more details, please see the [LICENSE](./LICENSE) and [RELEASE](./RELEASE) files.
 All new contributions must be made under the MIT license.

-See LICENSE and NOTICE for details.

 SPDX-License-Identifier: MIT